Protecting our P3 PATIENTS.

 Masks and hand sanitizer.

-Masks: All staff will wear masks to ensure their safety and the safety of our patients.
+In the California and Oregon markets all staff will wear masks mandated by local government laws.
 All patients will be required to wear a face covering while in the clinic.
 If the patient doesn’t have one, a mask will be provided.

 Hand Sanitizer: Everyone is asked to sanitize their hands when they enter the building.
 Hand sanitizer is available at each entrance and at various locations throughout each clinic.
 In addition, each member of our health care team sanitizes their hands before and after each patient visit.